You can create a custom switch security switching profile with MAC destination addresses from the allowed BPDU list and configure rate limiting.

 What to do next

-Attach this switch security customized switching profile to a logical switch so that the modified parameters in the switching profile are applied to the network traffic.
-See Associate a Custom Profile with a Logical Switch.
+Attach this switch security customized switching profile to a logical switch or logical port so that the modified parameters in the switching profile are applied to the network traffic.
+See Associate a Custom Profile with a Logical Switch or Associate a Custom Profile with a Logical Port.